-Compliance with the cut-off threshold value can be proven on a product category or sectoral level and does not have to be executed on a product level.
-Product category rules or sectoral guidance can specify simplified rules to be applied.]

 Data collection and data types

-that should

 Emissions shall by default be reported averaged over the period of one year (reporting or calendar year) to avoid seasonal fluctuations and reflect typical production conditions.

 Shorter periods may be considered if data on a full year are not yet available.
 Longer averaging periods may be considered but shall not exceed five years.
 Any averaging period deviating from the default shall be flagged and justified.

 Emissions shall by default be reported for the most recent year (reporting or calendar year).
-An annual check is recommended to ensure data actuality.
+In case there is the intention to extend the validity period of the CFP report beyond the reference year of reporting, an annual check is recommended to ensure that data is up to date.